SourceCodeBot/snipplets/README.md

 # snipplets

-repository for useful code snippets.
+repository for useful code snipplets.

-some of this snippets receive updates while using in projects.
+some of this snipplets receive updates while using in projects.

 up coming topics: akka, sangria